What Are College Entrance Exams, And Why Do I Need Them?

 APPLICATION FEES AND WAIVERS

-NOTE: Information accurate as of 2018.
+NOTE: Information from 2017-2018 school year.
 All totals are based on full-time residential student status (typically about 30 Credit Hours per year).
 Tuition costs include mandatory student fees/charges.
 Room and board is based on double occupancy and the largest meal plan available.

 |Institution||Tuition||Room & Board||Total|